Choose the Right Personal Financial Software to Manage Your Money

 Some financial software will let you pay bills online directly through the software while automatically entering transactions into accounts at the time payment is made.
 Many banks and brokerages offer free online bill pay services, but some charge a fee for this service.
 Another option is to use an online bill pay service that's not affiliated with a banking institution.
-These services remind you to pay bills and some can be set up to automatically make payments from your checking or savings account on a scheduled day each month.
+These services remind you to pay bills and some can be set up to automatically make electronic payments from your checking or savings account on a scheduled day each month.

 Track and Analyze Investments